 Chrysanthemums that are designed to be planted directly into the ground are called Garden Mums.
 Garden Mums are usually annuals.
 Before the 1960’s most mums were perennial, but breeding new bright blooms essentially bred out most of its ability to survive the winter.

 Still, mums make gorgeous seasonal additions to flower gardens.
 Plant Garden Mums anytime after late August and at least a few weeks before the first expected frost.
 Put mums in the ground as soon as they are purchased.
-Early planting will give the roots time to expand, increasing its longevity as the temperatures begin to cool.
+Early planting will give the roots time to expand, increasing their longevity as the temperatures begin to cool.

 Whether in pots or in a garden bed, planting mums is a great way to bring fall beauty to any home.
 Remember to keep mums where they will get plenty of sunlight and keep them well-hydrated.
 Don’t get discouraged when they die after a few weeks.
 They are annuals with a blooming time of just 6 or 8 weeks.